-Oklahoma Honor Flights transports Oklahoma World War II veterans to Washington D.C. to visit those memorials dedicated to honor their service and sacrifice.
+Oklahoma Honor Flights transported Oklahoma World War II veterans to Washington D.C. to visit those memorials dedicated to honor their service and sacrifice.

 Watch the “Flight of a Lifetime” – KOCO “Believe in Oklahoma special,” aired 12/29/2012.

-News Release: Action taken at the June 22, 2015 Board of Directors meeting set November 19, 2015 as a deadline for Oklahoma Honor Flights to accept veteran applications.
+News Release: Action taken at the June 22, 2015 Board of Directors meeting set November 19, 2015 as a deadline for Oklahoma Honor Flights to accept veteran applications for flights.